 I know beauty is in the eye of the beholder, but I think Teachable courses look nicer.
 Here's a screenshot of what I created (and in just a few minutes):

 Everything is simple, nice, and easy.
 Your learners will not be confused about where to click and will be impressed with the sleek course area.

 Now to compare, here's an example of a Thinkific course:

-It looks OK and is definitely easy to navigate (all the different lessons are in the left menu), but it’s just not as impressive as a Teachable course in my opinion.
+It looks OK and is definitely easy to navigate (all the different lessons are on the left menu), but it's just not as impressive as a Teachable course in my opinion.

 You can mix and match your course media in Teachable.
 For example, you can add text above and/or below a lesson that has a PDF.

 You cannot do this with Thinkific.
 However, Thinkific does have a workaround so you can add in text with a video.
 I don't believe there are any other mix and match media options with Thinkific at the time I'm writing this review.